newAM/eeprom25aa02e48-rs/README.md

 SPI EEPROM, based on the [`embedded-hal`] traits.

-This EEPROM is unique because it has an EUI-48 MAC address programmed into the EEPROM, which is convient for creating internet connected devices with valid MAC addresses.
+This EEPROM is unique because it has an EUI-48 MAC address programmed into the EEPROM, which is convenient for creating internet connected devices with valid MAC addresses.

 ## Example